-This Is The Best Text To Send After A Bad First Date If You Want A Second One
+Experts Reveal The Best Text To Send After A Bad First Date If You Still Want Another One

 If you're someone who's had more bad first dates than good ones, or you know a couple who had a horrible first date but ended up dating for awhile after it, don't be too surprised.
 It's safe to say almost everyone has had an icky first date at least once.
 If you had a less-than-great first date with someone, but you still want to see them again (second dates can be so different, and they were so cute!), figuring out the best text to send after a bad first date can be pretty nerve-wracking.
 But fret not!
 I spoke to two dating experts, and their insight into the perfect text to send post-horrible date is beyond helpful.